My Sister Eileen (1955 film): Plot

-Ted asks the girls if he can stay with them while Helen's mother visits and Eileen agrees despite Ruth's uncertainty.
+Ted asks the girls if he can stay with them while Helen's mother Mrs. Wade visits and Eileen agrees despite Ruth's uncertainty.
 Eileen invites Chick and Frank to dinner, but when her spaghetti sauce is ruined by a plumber, Chick suggests they go to El Morocco, where he tells Eileen he will introduce Ruth to his editor, and Ruth sees Bob with a glamorous woman.

 Bob's secretary is certain Ruth's stories are not as autobiographical as she claims.
 He invites her to dinner to discuss the publication of a story, and when he tries to kiss her she runs off, suggesting she may be less experienced than her stories suggest.
 Eileen tells Frank unless Ruth's story is published, the impoverished sisters will have to return to Ohio.
 Frank is in love with her but, mistakenly thinking Ted lives with the girls, accuses Eileen of being a bohemian and departs.

 The following day, Ruth receives a phone call asking her to cover the arrival of the Brazilian Navy for the local paper.
 Unaware it was Chick, who made the call in order to ensure being alone with Eileen, she rushes off.
 Chick comes to the apartment, and is thrown out by Ted when Eileen needs help fending off the reporter's advances.
 Helen sees Ted comforting Eileen, and mistakenly assumes the worst.

 Ruth is pursued by the Brazilian naval cadets, who have misunderstood her intent in meeting their ship.
 In order to calm them down, Ruth and Eileen initiate a Conga line, which rapidly evolves into a wild dance party in the street that draws the attention of the police, and everyone is arrested.
 The Brazilian Consul intervenes on their behalf, and the girls return home to pack their belongings.
 Bob arrives at the apartment, professes his love for Ruth, and tells her he is publishing her stories.
 Frank arrives with a box of chocolates for Eileen, Ted and Helen reconcile, and the sisters decide to remain in New York.